 Within a few days of drinking water as and when I needed it, I noticed some miraculous results:

-.
+My headaches were gone.
 They had been constant and heavy.
-The doctor had suggested they were stress, and I had a lot of stress in my life.
-I’d through them, but now they had disappeared
+The doctor had suggested they were due to stress, and it was true that I had a lot of stress in my life.
+I’d managed to function through them, but now they had disappeared

 I was no longer thirsty

 Food tasted better